 need advice.
 This is really just an academic exercise for me.

-mirrors that lenders employ to determine the parameters of a reverse
+From what I can tell, it appears that there is a lot of smoke andmirrors that lenders employ to determine the parameters of a reverse

 mortgage.
 Let's not go there.

 Assume that the lender has determined that the home equity is

 $500,000, the applicable life expectancy(s) is 30 years, and the

 lender is willing to pay interest at 5%.

 In Excel terms, would the nominal monthly annuity (paid by the lender

 to me) be simply:

 And if I dispose of the property (or die) in 15 years, would the